StevenD24/Llama3-8b-Finetuning-QLoRA/README.md

 ## About

 This project demonstrates how to fine-tune Meta's Llama3-8B model using QLoRA (Quantized Low-Rank Adaptation) on your own custom datasets.
-QLoRA is an efficient parameter-efficient fine-tuning technique that allows you to fine-tune large language models using 4-bit quantization and low-rank adapters, significantly reducing memory requirements while maintaining performance.
+QLoRA is a parameter-efficient fine-tuning technique that allows you to fine-tune large language models using 4-bit quantization and low-rank adapters, significantly reducing memory requirements while maintaining performance.

 ### Why Fine-tune on Personal Datasets?